mangpo/greenthumb/documentation/new-isa.md

 ```
 where `progstate` is defined at the top of `armdemo-machine.rkt` as a macro for creating a vector with two entries.
 The first entry of our program state contains a vector of register's values, and the second entry contains memory.

-Notice that in an actual processor, the number of registers is usually fixed, but the number of registers in a piece of code we want to optimize is usually less than the number of available registers.
+Notice that in an actual processor, the number of registers is fixed, but the number of registers in a piece of code we want to optimize is usually less than the number of available registers.
 Therefore, we use `config` to represent number of registers of interest.
-The smaller the number of registers (smaller program state in general) the faster the superoptimizer can run.
+The smaller the number of registers (smaller program state in general) the smaller the search space.
 Now, you may ask, how does `config` get set?
 We can manually set `config` when creating `armdemo-machine%` in `test-simulator.rkt` and `test-search.rkt`.
-We can also extract `config` from analyzing the code we want to optimize (which will be explained later in [Step 7.2](#step7.2))
+We can also extract `config` by analyzing the code we want to optimize (which will be explained later in [Step 7.2](#step7.2))

-In general, a program state must be a **mutable object**, so we use vectors instead of lists.
-This is important to make the bidirectional search strategy work for the enumerative superoptimizer.
+In general, a program state must be a **mutable object**, so we use vectors instead of lists (Racket list is immutable).
+This is crucial for the bidirectional search strategy in the enumerative superoptimizer.

 <a name="step1.3"></a>

-**Step 1.3: program state element type**
+**Step 1.3: program state element type.**
 Next, we have to provide more information about each type of a program state element.
-In particular, we have to tell GreenThumb how to obtain and set a value of a specific program state element and what the valid values of such element.
+In particular, we have to tell GreenThumb how to get and set a value of a specific program state element and what the valid values of such element.
 We do this by calling:
 ```racket
 (define-progstate-type <element-type>
   #:get <a function to get a value>